 Absolutely!
-Mazatlan is home to the largest shrimping fleet in the world.
-La Paz, San Carlos and Puerto Vallarta are very large cruising communities with multiple yards and marinas.
-Each city has virtually all the marine-related services and supplies that a boater would want – boat yards, marinas, chandleries and a wide range of marine professionals such as sailmakers, riggers, refrigeration and diesel mechanics, canvas & upholstery, boat maintenance workers. etc. See the links on the main page for Yacht Facilities & Services for each destination.
-Send us an e-mail at firstname.lastname@example.org and we will be happy to provide more information on the services that we recommend to our clients.
+La Paz, Mazatlán, San Carlos and Puerto Vallarta are very large cruising communities with multiple yards and marinas.
+Each city has virtually all the marine-related services and supplies that a boater would want – boat yards, marinas, chandleries and a wide range of marine professionals such as sailmakers, riggers, refrigeration and diesel mechanics, canvas & upholstery, boat maintenance workers. etc. Send us an e-mail at email@example.com and we will be happy to provide more information on the services that we recommend to our clients.

 You must carry liability insurance on your vessel while you are in Mexican waters.
 All marinas will ask for proof of coverage, and some port captains may also require it.
 We work with reputable insurance brokers who can provide the coverage you need within Mexican, US or other international waters.
 Send us an email and we will give you recommendations for insurance companies that can assist you with your needs.

 We use the services of Pacific Maritime Title (Seattle, WA) or Marine Documentation Service, Inc (Anacortes, WA).
 They are the nation’s foremost providers of vessel documentation, preferred mortgage, state titling, and closing services for owners, buyers, brokers, dealers, lenders and attorneys.
 They also work with clients to prepare documents for registration outside of the US and Canada.
 They have provided our clients with excellent service for years.